On the Davenport-Heilbronn theorems and second order terms: Local behavior and -adic densities

 \section{Local behavior and $p$-adic densities}

-In this section, we consider elements $f$ in the spaces of binary cubic forms $f$ over the integers $\Z$, the $p$-adic ring $\Z_p$, and the residue field $\Z/p\Z$.
+In this section, we consider elements $f$ in the spaces of binary cubic forms over the integers $\Z$, the $p$-adic ring $\Z_p$, and the residue field $\Z/p\Z$.
 We denote these spaces by $V_\Z$, $V_{\Z_p}$, and $V_{\F_p}$ respectively.
+The results in this section are also contained in~\cite{DH}; however, we give here slightly simpler and more direct proofs.

 Aside from the degenerate case $f\equiv 0$ (mod $p$), any form $f\in V_\Z$ (resp.\ $V_{\Z_p}$, $V_{\F_p}$) determines exactly three points in $\P^1_{\bar\F_p}$, obtained by taking the roots of $f$ reduced modulo $p$.
 For such a form $f$, define the symbol $(f,p)$ by setting where the $f_i$'s indicate the degrees of the fields of definition over $\F_p$ of the roots of $f$, and the $e_i$'s indicate the respective multiplicities of these roots.
 There are thus five possible values of the symbol $(f,p)$, namely, $(111)$, $(12)$, $(3)$, $(1^21)$, and $(1^3)$.
 Furthermore, it is clear that if two binary cubic forms $f_1,f_2$ over $\Z$ (resp.\ $\Z_p$, $\F_p$) are equivalent under a transformation in $\GL_2(\Z)$ (resp. $\GL_2(\Z_p)$, $\GL_2(\F_p))$, then $(f_1,p)=(f_2,p)$.
 By $T_p(111), T_p(12)$, etc., let us denote the set of $f$ such that $(f,p)=(111)$, $(f,p)=(12)$, etc.